printers-for-people/catboat/docs/Config_Reference.md

 #   auto-calibration (with 'SHAPER_CALIBRATE' command).
 By default no
 #   maximum smoothing is specified.
 Refer to Measuring_Resonances guide
 #   for more details on using this feature.
+#move_speed: 50
+#   The speed (in mm/s) to move the toolhead to and between test points
+#   during the calibration.
+The default is 50.
 #min_freq: 5
 #   Minimum frequency to test for resonances.
 The default is 5 Hz.
 #max_freq: 133.33